trueadm/t7/readme.md

-t7.js is a small, lightweight library for compiling ES2015 template strings into virtual DOM objects. t7 does not introduce a new syntax or language into the mix like other templating engines do, it simply uses pure JavaScript and HTML. t7 fully supports browser, NodeJS and Browserify usage.
+t7.js is a small, lightweight library for compiling ES2015 template strings into virtual DOM objects. t7 does not introduce a new syntax or language into the mix like other templating engines do, it simply uses pure JavaScript and HTML.

 This project aims to provide developers with a simple layer above frameworks or libraries that make use of virtual DOMs (such as React, Inferno, Mitrhil and Cito) without the need